HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 **Staff Software Engineer**

-- Created a fraud detection system with queue for manual reviews
+- Crafted an event-driven fraud prevention system with machine learning and automation
 - Designed and built a service to stream events from Salesforce to Kafka using gRPC subscriptions
 - Developed interface to sync data from distributed systems to Salesforce through Kafka
 - Designed and built TypeScript Express app with dynamically generated endpoints to serve complex aggregate queries from our data warehouse.